Dzi bead: Imitation dzi

 Imitation dzi are created from materials other than agate or chalcedony.
 They can be made of glass, resin, lampwork, wood, bone, plastic, metal, or non-traditional etched stones.
 Imitation dzi have a long history, some dating back a couple of hundred years.
 The older mock dzi have some collectible value.
 Some of the resin mock dzi have a filling of lead to add weight.

-Some people would also call the modern machine-carved and machine-drilled, highly polished new dzi "mock dzi."
+Some people would also call the modern machine-carved and machine-drilled, highly polished new dzi "mock dzi".
 Almost invariably mass-produced, these are available for less than two dollars, and are often sold by the strand.
 The etching on these cheap beads has been done very quickly, and the decorations do not penetrate into the inner core of the bead.
 These are usually targeted for sale to mainland Chinese customers as lucky feng shui charms.

 Value

-Market value for ancient beads can easily reach into hundreds of thousands of US dollars - especially for beads with more "eyes."
-Tiny red spots caused by iron inclusion in the agate also increase the value.
-New dzi prices range from about ten to two thousand US Dollars, depending on quality and luster.
+Market value for ancient beads can easily reach into hundreds of thousands of US dollars – especially for beads with more "eyes".
+Tiny red spots, known as bloodspots, caused by iron inclusion in the agate also increase the value.
+New dzi prices range from about ten to two thousand US dollars, depending on quality and luster.
+There are many factors that contribute to the value of a dzi bead.
+These factors include (but are not limited to) the motif, bead material, quality of the bead material, craftsmanship, age, rarity, and condition.

 Similar beads

 Similar to dzi beads are the so-called chung dzi, which have been imported to Tibet since ancient times.
 These can be plain, naturally banded agate beads, or etched beads (often with black and white striped patterns).
 Some are carnelians or black agate with thin white etching patterns resembling the back of a turtle, which is an ancient pattern that dates back to the era of the Harappan Indus culture.
 Ancient Roman agate beads as well as etched Bactrian, Middle Eastern, Chinese, Afghan, Yemeni, and Indian agate and carnelian beads made their way into Tibet.
 All these are considered chung dzi (in Tibetan, "chung" means ordinary or common).
 Chung dzi are believed to have similar properties to real "eyed" dzi; they are less valuable, but they are highly prized by Tibetans and also considered a variety of dzi.

-Another similar type of bead is called Luk Mik ("goat’s eye") - it is a naturally formed "one-eyed" coin-shaped agate (pictured).
+Another similar type of bead is called Luk Mik ("goat's eye") – it is a naturally formed "one-eyed" coin-shaped agate (pictured).
 Luk Mik are the preferred dzi for travelling in Tibet.

 The antique Pyu and Phumtek beads of Burma are also similar in some ways to dzi: they share some of the dzi bead patterns, but instead of agate, the Phumtek are generally made from petrified opalized palm wood, while Pyu beads are often made of red or orange carnelian with some thin white alkali-etched lines.